-New NFL Catch Rule Could Mark the Beginning of a Let 'Em Play Revolution
+New NFL Catch Rule Marks the Beginning of a Let 'Em Play Revolution

 Fans also know what we don't like: endless replay reviews, philosophical discussions about what phrases like "completing the catch" or "going to the ground" mean, Monday morning controversies after an apparent Jesse James game-winning, playoff-landscape-altering touchdown was nullified in accordance with Paragraph X and Subsection Y. We like football, not Rulebook Ball.

-The NFL may never know what a catch is, but there's a chance that it will finally figure out what we want at this week's owners meetings.
-The catch rule is about to get relaxed and simplified.
-If the competition committee accomplishes what it set out to do, we'll spend less time next autumn parsing definitions like second-year law students and more time watching football players play football.
+The NFL may never know what a catch is, but it finally figured out what we want.
+The catch rule has been relaxed and simplified.
+League owners unanimously ratified new language recommended by the competition committee on Tuesday.
+That means we'll spend less time next autumn parsing definitions like second-year law students and more time watching football players play football.

 Viva la Let 'Em Play Revolution!